NoushinN/The-Sieving-Wonders/README.md

 The challenge here is to find a more efficient and effective method of size separating drug releasing microspheres.
 Such a solution would greatly benefit the lab by reducing time spent filtering as well as raising yield.

 # Our Solution
+We proposed a sieving filter which was built with 3D printing at the MakerSpace.
+We mobilized it using an arduino on a rotating plate.
+Please see our team's presentation and codes for operationalizing the arduino below:

 1. [**Team presentation**](https://github.com/NoushinN/The-Sieving-Wonders/blob/master/Victoria_Health_Hackathon_2018.pdf)
 2. [**Arduino operational codes**](https://github.com/NoushinN/The-Sieving-Wonders/tree/master/Arduino)

 # In-kind support
-Dr. Willerth (willerth@uvic.ca) serves as a mentor along with Dr. Akbari (makbari@uvic.ca) and Laura De la Vega (laura.dlvr@gmail.com) on this project and donate microspheres as an in-kind contribution, including supplies to develop their filtration mechanisms and  microspheres for sorting to test devices, and MakerSpace usage at Camosun College in Victoria.
+Dr. Willerth (willerth@uvic.ca) was our generous mentor along with Dr. Akbari (makbari@uvic.ca) and Laura De la Vega (laura.dlvr@gmail.com) on this project who donated microspheres and filter supplies to develop our own filtration mechanisms.
+We thank MakerSpace for letting us use their space at Camosun College.